Recovery With the Support of a Caring and Skilled Doctor

 SLEEP: sleep medicines such as Ambien (zolpidem) and Lunesta (eszopiclone)

-- internet which can include gaming or porn
+- internet immersion, which can include gaming or porn

 In fact, the individual suffering from a process addiction often finds it more difficult to reverse than “drinking and drugging.”
 This is because the addiction lies in the behavior itself, which due to the complexity of the mind, brain and body interaction, is subtle yet insidiously entrenched—even over years or decades.

-The techniques used to recover from a process addiction can be different than a Substance Abuse Disorder though there are overlaps.
-In both, though, the approach to be considered is a combination of psychotherapy with a licensed mental health professional (individual/group), medication management, self-help support groups without a licensed mental health professional but often very effective.
-E.g., 12 step programs of the “Anonymous” groups derived from AA “meet-up groups,” and/or religious based organizations designed to help those suffering from these disorders.
+The techniques used to recover from a process addiction can be different than a substance abuse disorder though there are overlaps.
+In both, though, the approach to be considered is a combination of treatment resources.
+For example, psychotherapy with a licensed mental health professional (individual/group), medication management, self-help support groups (without a licensed mental health professional but often very effective,) such as “12 Step” programs of the “Anonymous” groups derived from AA “meet-up groups,” and/or religious based organizations designed to help those suffering from these disorders.

 Dr. Weiss finds that treatment for any addiction is more successful after a “deep dive” into physical and emotional interactions, using any and all of these resources in a combination tailored to the individual.